kingpauloaquino/GITPull-Server/README.md

 # GITPull-Server

-Due to always manual git pull on the server and the hassle of logging in on SSH or Remote Desktop.
+Due to manual git pull on the server and the hassle of logging in on SSH or Remote Desktop.

-I created a program to be able for my team and me to pull the git on the server without access to ssh or remote desktop
+I created a program for my team to pull the git on the server without accessing the ssh or remote desktop.

 ## Usage